flatedit/bash/README.md

 ## About flatedit [<span style='font-size:20px;'>&#x270D;</span>](https://github.com/flatedit/bash/edit/main/DOCS/ABOUT.md)

-creating documentation is not easy in hundreds of small projects, where are dpendencies we need some simple tool to manage the documentation from the terminal, during programming
+creating documentation is not easy in hundreds of small projects, where are dependencies we need some simple tool to manage the documentation from the terminal, during programming

-this is the frlatedit:
+this is the FlatEdit:
 + file of projects list: readme.txt

 ## Documentation [<span style='font-size:20px;'>&#x270D;</span>](https://github.com/flatedit/examples/edit/main/DOCS/DOCS.md)